 Two tiers of modeling are available for $PM{2.5}$ modeling.
-Both tiers include modeling the facility and nearby sources and adding a background concentration to that.
+Both tiers include modeling the facility and nearby sources and adding secondary formation and a background concentration to that.
 Particulate sources typically have impacts in the immediate vicinity of the source that are not represented in background monitors, so double-counting of background concentrations is expected to be limited.

-For sources that have accounted for secondary $PM{2.5}$ , add the design value of the modeled direct $PM{2.5}$ to the design value of the secondary $PM{2.5}$ and the design value of the background $PM{2.5}$ .
-For sources that have not accounted for secondary $PM{2.5}$ , add the maximum modeled direct $PM{2.5}$ to the design value of the background $PM{2.5}$ .
+Add the design value of the modeled direct $PM{2.5}$ to the design value of the secondary $PM{2.5}$ and the design value of the background $PM{2.5}$ .

-Tier 1: To the modeled concentration(s), add the 98th percentile 24-hour monitored background concentration.
+Tier 1: To the modeled concentration(s), add the secondary $PM{2.5}$ and the 98th percentile 24-hour monitored background concentration.

-Tier 2: Add monthly or quarterly maximum background concentrations to daily modeled concentrations.
-Compare the maximum total to the standard.
-If the facility does not emit significant amounts of secondary $PM{2.5}$ precursors or the secondary formation is accounted for, then the high-eighth-high combined concentration may be compared with the 24-hour standard.
-If multiple years of meteorological data are used, then the highest resulting 24-hour concentration from those years is compared with the standard, or the high-eighth-high combined concentration if the facility does not emit secondary $PM{2.5}$ precursors or the secondary formation is accounted for.
+Tier 2: Add the secondary $PM{2.5}$ and the monthly or quarterly maximum background concentrations to daily modeled concentrations.
+Compare the high-eighth-high combined concentration with the 24-hour standard.
+If multiple years of meteorological data are used, then the high-eighth-high combined concentration is compared with the standard.

-2.6.6.3 Modeling for the 24-hour PM2.5 PSD increment design value http://www.epa.gov/ttn/scram/guidance/guide/Guidance\for\PM25\Permit\Modeling.pdf
+2.6.6.3 Modeling for the 24-hour PM2.5 PSD increment design value